uelkerd/SAMO--DL/docs/samo-dl-prd.md

 ## Executive Summary

-The SAMO Deep Learning track is responsible for building the core AI intelligence that transforms voice-first journaling into emotionally aware, contextually responsive experiences.
-This PRD defines the exclusive scope, requirements, and deliverables for the AI/ML components that power SAMO's emotional understanding capabilities.
+The SAMO Deep Learning track is responsible for building the core AI intelligence that transforms voice-first journaling into emotionally aware, contextually respons**ive experiences.
+This PRD defines the** exclusive scope, requirements, and deliverables for the AI/ML components that power SAMO's emotional understanding capabilities.

 **Project Focus**: Voice-first journaling with real emotional reflection **Track Scope**: AI/ML models, emotion detection, summarization, and voice processing